ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 ## CPR Number
 `Central Person Registration Number` is the first and most important thing to apply for.
-It is used for most things in Denmark
+It is used for most things in Denmark:

 > Residents of Denmark are legally required to have a CPR number.
 You will also notice that your CPR number allows you to access a range of services in Denmark. **You will need it to open a bank account, get a Danish phone number, borrow materials from the library, pay tax, receive salary, etc.**

 A CPR# is 8 digits followed by 4 digits: the first are your birthday (25/01/1987 would be "25011987") and the last are a unique identifier.{% include margin.html content="Males CPR# end in an odd number and females end in an even" %}

-:link: [General information about your CPR#][How to get a CPR number]
+[:link: General information about your CPR#][How to get a CPR number]

+:exclamation: You can only apply for a CPR# *after* you have found a place to live and actually live at that address.
+Get more information about finding a home at [:link: lifeindenmark.dk][lifeindenmark find a home] or [:link: international.kk.dk][kk.dk find a home].

+[lifeindenmark find a home]: https://lifeindenmark.borger.dk/Coming-to-Denmark/Housing
+[kk.dk find a home]: https://international.kk.dk/housing?nm_extag=et%2Clink%2CFLPN

 #### Helpful Info